Bring the Adventure Home | 1871 Club Print Membership Now Only $35 - Delivered Right to Your Door, Subscribe Today

 • Somewhat difficult to fill

 After the success of the Hopper Backflip, Yeti’s first-ever backpack ice chest, the design has been redone with the Hopper M20 Backpack.
 Yeti ditched the zippered top for a magnetic closure with roll top, making it one of the best backpack coolers.
-Going zipper-less should make the new Hoppers more durable and comfortable in the long run, but if you’re a fan of the old design, you might want to buy one before they are phased out.
-Still, the Yeti Hopper backpack retains its go-anywhere, cold-holding ability, perfect if you’re in for a hike.
+Going zipper-less make the new Hoppers more durable and comfortable in the long run.
+I've been using it for a few seasons and can attest that it is easy to wear all day long.
+The weight is evenly distributed—even while fully loaded—and I've had no issue carrying it for hours, even while pregnant.
+The Yeti Hopper backpack retains its go-anywhere, cold-holding ability, perfect if you’re out for a hike or out on the water.

 Best Large